thirdweb-dev/js/.changeset/empty-dots-jam.md

 "thirdweb": patch
 ---

-Added overrides for connected wallet name and avatar in details modal
+Added overrides for connected wallet name and avatar in details button and modal